locationtech/geomesa/docs/user/cli/ingest.rst

 The ``--threads`` argument can be used to increase local ingest speed.
 However, there can not be more threads than there are input files.
 The ``--threads`` argument is ignored for distributed ingest.

+The ``--split-max-size`` argument can be used to control the amount of data each mapper processes.
+This is useful when input files are small and starting a mapper for each one becomes prohibitive or slow.
+For example, if you have 100 5MB files then a setting of 100000000 (100MB) would schedule 5 mappers.

+.. _src-list:

+The ``--src-list`` argument is useful when you have more files to ingest than the command line will allow you to specify.
+This file instructs the GeoMesa to treat input files as, new line separated, file lists.
+As this makes it very easy to run ingest jobs that can take days it's recommended to split lists into reasonable chunks that can be completed in a couple hours.

 The ``--force`` argument can be used to suppress any confirmation prompts (generally from converter inference), which can be useful when scripting commands.